Broadwater inland lookout

 Overview

-It’s just a short walk to Broadwater inland lookout for superb scenic views from Broadwater Headland out to the Pacific Ocean with opportunities for birdwatching and whale watching.
+It’s just a short walk up a set of steps to Broadwater inland lookout.
+Your reward is superb views from across Broadwater Headland out to the Pacific Ocean with opportunities for birdwatching.

 Type